isc-projects/stork/doc/usage.rst

 configured in the network that are being monitored by Stork.
 Once at least one machine with the Kea application running is added to Stork, click on the ``DHCP`` menu and choose ``Subnets`` to see all available subnets.
-The view shows all IPv4 and IPv6 subnets with the address pools and links to the applications that are providing them.
+The view shows all IPv4 and IPv6 subnets, with the address pools and links to the applications that are providing them.
 An example view of all subnets in the network is presented in the figure below.